raystack/raccoon/docs/docs/concepts/architecture.md

 ### Observability Stack

 Raccoon internally uses [statsd](https://gopkg.in/alexcesaro/statsd.v2) go module client to export metrics in StatsD line protocol format.
-A recommended choice for observability stack would be to host [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) as the receiver of these measurements and expoert it to [influx](https://www.influxdata.com/get-influxdb/), influx to store the metrics, [grafana](https://grafana.com/) to build dashboards using Influx as the source.
+A recommended choice for observability stack would be to host [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) as the receiver of these measurements and export it to [influx](https://www.influxdata.com/get-influxdb/), influx to store the metrics, [grafana](https://grafana.com/) to build dashboards using Influx as the source.